 Most Famous Guest: Sir Winston Churchill.

-There are seventeen B&B rooms and suites to choose from at Glenapp Castle.
+There are seventeen B&B rooms and suites to choose from at Glenapp Castle, you can check your options on the booking page here.
 Many of them (on the upper floors) have sea views where you can look out upon the famous volcanic rock of Ailsa Craig, the Isle of Arran and Holy Island in the distance, and on clear days it’s even possible to catch a glimpse of the hills of Antrim far across the water in Ireland.

 There is much common space around the castle and you can wander the beautiful oak paneled hallways, enjoy board games in the drawing room or relax around the fire in the lounges.